Using Auxiliary Heat with a Nest Thermostat

 Setting the Nest for Emergency or Auxiliary Heat

-If your heating system does not have a fan that blows air through vents, or if you get your heat from oil or gas, then these instructions do not apply to you.
+As mentioned at the start: If your heating system does not have a fan that blows air through vents, or if you do not have a "heat pump" and instead get your heat from oil or gas, then these instructions do not apply to you.

 It is assumed that you have already gone through the complete setup instructions, which would probably start with Nest's compatibility checker including especially the step where you identify what wires your old thermostat has.
-For more about identifying the functions of thermostat control wires, see Nest's identifying thermostat wires article.
+For more about identifying the functions of thermostat control wires, see the "What thermostat wire labels mean" section of this help article.

 Once your thermostat is set up and running, here's how to select emergency vs. auxiliary heat: